timmybo5/simple-weapon-base/README.md

 * More attachments
 * Worldmodel clipping shader

-## Deathmatch Elements
+## Deathmatch HUD
-For now some deathmatch dependencies are included as the base uses the inventory and hud elements from the deathmatch gamemode.
+Some basic HUD elements from the DM98 gamemode are included but are not required for the base to work.

 ## Installing
 If you want to test out the base just drag and drop simple-weapon-base-master into your addons folder.